Ask these questions to determine your brand's best booth route

 So, how can you maximize your investment?
 And make a great first impression at the same time?

-Find out what’s right for your brand, by asking these questions (and factoring in your exhibiting objectives, KPIs, and budget!) to make planning smooth and easy:
+To discover the best route for your booth, start by asking these questions (and factoring in your exhibiting objectives, KPIs, and budget) to make planning smooth and easy:

-A major benefit for rental booths is that they offer almost endless options.
-And it’s a great way to try out different approaches.
+A major benefit of rental booths is that they offer almost endless options.
+And it’s a great way to test drive different approaches.

 Another rental benefit: You can change your configuration, graphics, and messaging from show to show.
 You have flexibility to refresh the branding as well as strategically tailor the space for each target audience.

 This try-before-you-buy venture provides the data you need to design an exhibit (when and if you decide to go custom) or maintain an ongoing rental strategy.

 When it comes to budgeting for a booth, exhibiting is a numbers game.

 If you’re only exhibiting at one or two shows, are testing out a new product, or have overlapping show dates, then rentals may do the trick.

 Conversely, if your schedule is packed and includes at least three shows with similar configurations, investing in a custom booth may be the most cost-effective choice.

 There are also hybrid rentals that allow you to customize graphics and configurations using reusable frameworks or materials that offer flexibility without the fully custom investment.